Top

 Checklist 1 | Checklist 2 | What do I do now? | The Top 30 Web Design Mistakes

-Checklist #1 is so simple, a brain-dead senior-level executive can use it to figure out if their web site sucks.
+Checklist #1 is so simple that a brain-dead senior-level executive can use it to see if their web site sucks.
 How is this possible?
 I'm going to give you the answer to every question.

 The answer sheet: If you check the box for any of the questions, your web site sucks.
 Period.

-There is a one problem, though.
+There is one problem, though.
 It takes a good deal of knowledge to fill out the checklist.
 You have to know how your site is constructed and you have to have a good understanding of web design.
-If you don't know what a MARQUEE tag does or that your site's content came from a Microsoft Word document and was converted to HTML, it will be difficult to completely fill out the checklist.
+If you don't know what a MARQUEE tag does or that your site's content came from a Microsoft Word document and was converted to HTML, it will be difficult to complete the checklist.

 The mistakes in Checklist #1 are fatal.
-I'm not sure how many of the mistakes in Checklist #2 you can make before you kill your web site.
+I'm not sure how many mistakes in Checklist #2 you can make before you kill your web site.

 First Impression / Big Picture